Ferks-FK/cs2-pug-lua/README.md

 ### Dependencies

-This plugin requires the unlocked LUA VScript.dll on windows or the unlocked libvscript.so on Linux
+This plugin requires unlocking LUA VScript!

-Lua Patcher (use if you are not using MetaMod): https://github.com/bklol/vscriptPatch

 Lua Unlocker MetaMod Plugin: https://github.com/Source2ZE/LuaUnlocker

+Lua Patcher (use if you are not using MetaMod, and make sure your server runs -insecure): https://github.com/bklol/vscriptPatch

 ### Installing